AlexisTM/flyingros/README.md

 Actual status
 ------------

-Experimental, do not use unless you want to develop with us.

-What you can expect from the project?
+Due to time restriction, the project is not plug'n'play.
+Therefore, what you can expect from the project?

-* A good starting point
-* Every part of the software explained
 * An architecture to follow to create your own package
+* Every part of the software is explained
 * Explainations on [almost] every "cheap" localisation system you need/want to use
 * Many tutorials
 * A [great testing node](https://github.com/AlexisTM/flyingros/blob/master/flyingros_nav/nodes/control_thread.py) in Python